-Active Support encompasses a range of approaches which aim to provide enough help to enable people to participate successfully in meaningful activities and relationships so that they gain more control over their lives, develop more independence and become more included as a valued member of their community irrespective of degree of intellectual disability or presence of challenging behaviour.
-To achieve this Active Support focuses on the skills of staff in enabling engagement and on the capacity of the service to provide accessible opportunities in a structured and predictable fashion.
-Active Support has been shown to be important in determining the quality of life of people with learning disabilities (Mansell and Beadle-Brown, 2012), and in particular in increasing people’s participation in daily life, social and community activities as well as increasing people’s skills, adaptive behaviour and choice (McGill & Toogood, 1994; Jones et al, 2001; Stancliffe et al, 2007; Beadle-Brown et al, 2012; Felce et al, 1986; Mansell et al, 2002; Mansell and Beadle-Brown, 2012).
-Research over many years also indicates that Active Support should be a vital component in the support of people with challenging behaviour (McGill & Toogood, 1994; Jones et al. 2013).
-The primary outcome of Active Support is engagement in meaningful activities and relationships but the way it looks in practice will vary depending on the individual requirements of the person being supported and the nature of activity or interaction they’re engaged in.
+Active Support encompasses a range of approaches which aim to provide enough help to enable people to participate successfully in meaningful activities and relationships.
+This means supported people gain more control over their lives, develop more independence and become more included and valued members of their community irrespective of degree of intellectual disability or presence of challenging behaviour.
+To achieve this, Active Support focuses on the skills of staff in enabling engagement and on the capacity of the service to provide accessible opportunities in a structured and predictable fashion.
+Several studies have shown Active Support helps to improve the quality of life of people with learning disabilities (Mansell and Beadle-Brown, 2012), and in particular it increases participation in daily life, social and community activities as well as increasing people’s skills, adaptive behaviour and choice (McGill & Toogood, 1994; Jones et al, 2001; Stancliffe et al, 2007; Beadle-Brown et al, 2012; Felce et al, 1986; Mansell et al, 2002; Mansell and Beadle-Brown, 2012).
+Research over many years also indicates that Active Support should be a vital component in the support of people who display challenging behaviour (McGill & Toogood, 1994; Jones et al. 2013).
+The primary outcome of Active Support is engagement in meaningful activities and relationships but the way it looks in practice will vary depending on the individual requirements of the person being supported and the nature of the activity or interaction they’re engaged in.

 There are 4 essential components which promote engagement in activities and relationships: